-When viewing South Cam (top image) a single timber pile is viewed, however when visibility is excellent other timber piles can be seen in the background.
+When viewing South Cam (left/top image) a single timber pile is viewed, however when visibility is excellent other timber piles can be seen in the background.
 A myriad of invertebrate life calls this timber pile home and you can see white, fluffy telesto corals and bright blue, yellow and orange sea sponges.
 A small dark brown or black fish called a Scalyfin also lives here and you may see it darting around the pile.

-The North Cam (bottom image) faces two windows on the seafloor and if you are watching during business hours you can see the Underwater Observatory Tour in progress.
+The North Cam (right/bottom image) faces two windows on the seafloor and if you are watching during business hours you can see the Underwater Observatory Tour in progress.
 Occasionally, a curious Western Blue Groper may swim up to the windows or you may see one of several species of sea star attached to the window itself!